Make Your Comment Count

 Latin name: Taxidea taxus

-If you follow these straightforward steps, you’ll successfully craft a “substantive comment” – a comment that the Bureau of Land Management (BLM) must consider during their planning processes.
+If you follow these easy steps, you’ll successfully craft a “substantive comment” — a comment that the BLM must consider during their planning processes.

 How does the BLM define a substantive comment?